MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/getting-started-with-cloud-app-security.md

 ms.custom: seodec18
 ---

-# Deploy Microsoft Cloud App Security
+#  Quickstart: Get started with Microsoft Cloud App Security

 *Applies to: Microsoft Cloud App Security*

+This quickstart provides you with steps for getting up and running with Cloud App Security.
 Microsoft Cloud App Security can help you take advantage of the benefits of cloud applications while maintaining control of your corporate resources.
 It works by improving visibility of cloud activity and helping to increase the protection of corporate data.
 In this article, we walk you through the steps you take to set up and work with Microsoft Cloud App Security.

 Your organization must have a license to use Cloud App Security.
 For more information, see the [How to buy Cloud App Security](https://www.microsoft.com/cloud-platform/cloud-app-security) section on the Cloud App Security home page.